1. PASSENGER OBLIGATIONS

 1.1.
 Boarding.
-Passengers must check-in at least 60 (sixty) minutes before the scheduled boarding time for domestic flights, at least 120 (one hundred and twenty) minutes before the scheduled boarding time for international flights, and 180 (one hundred and eighty) minutes before the scheduled boarding time for flights destined for the United States.
+Passengers must check-in at least sixty (60) minutes before the scheduled boarding time on the Ticket for domestic flights; one hundred and twenty (120) minutes before the scheduled boarding time on the Ticket for international flights; and one hundred and eighty (180) minutes before the boarding time for flights destined to the United States.

 1.2.
-Compliance with Crew Member Instructions.
-After boarding, the passenger must follow any specific directions given in writing, verbally or in any other form by the flight crew.
+Compliance with Crew Members Instructions.
+After the boarding, the passenger must follow any specific directions given in writing, verbally or in any other form by the flight crew.
 It is hereby understood that the captain, crewmember responsible for the operation and safety of the aircraft, is authorized to:

-I) prevent the boarding of any Passenger who: a) is under the influence of alcohol or narcotics or any other addictive or psychoactive substance; b) is not properly attired or not wearing proper footwear;
+I) prevent the boarding of any Passenger who: a) is under the influence of alcohol or narcotics or substance that determines dependence or psychic alteration; b) is not properly attired or not wearing proper footwear;

-II) at his or her discretion, at the first stopover, order the deplaning of any Passenger who: a) fits in one of the situations described above; b) is a nuisance to other passengers during the flight; c) refuses to follow the instructions given by the crew; d) compromises the order and discipline aboard the aircraft; e) places at risk the safety of the aircraft;
+II) order the deplaning, in the first stopover, at his/her discretion, of any Passenger who: a) fits in one of the situations specified above; (b) is a nuisance to other passengers during the flight, harassing the other passengers; (c) refuses to follow the instructions given by the aircrew; (d) compromises the good order and discipline aboard the aircraft; or (e) endangers the safety of the aircraft;

-III) give warning and/or take any and all actions necessary to protect the aircraft and the people and luggage aboard.
+III) warn and/or take the other necessary measures to the protection of the aircraft and people and luggage aboard.

 1.3.
 Other Duties.
 In addition to the abovementioned requirements, the Passenger must also:

-I) when applicable and in accordance with the legislation in force, submit to GOL, at least 72 (seventy two) hours prior to boarding, the Medical Information Form ("MEDIF”), duly signed and filled out by the Passenger's physician;
+I) when applicable and in accordance with the legislation in force, submit to GOL seventy-two (72) hours prior to boarding, the Medical Information Form ("MEDIF") duly signed and filled out by the Passenger's physician;

-II) bear all documents and comply with all the conditions necessary for the boarding and deplaning, including rules for obtaining visas, permissions and vaccines, in addition to any other that may be required or applied to;
+II) bear all the documents and comply with all the conditions necessary for boarding and deplaning, including rules for obtaining visas, permits and vaccinations, and any other that may be required or applied;

 III) comply with the documentation rules for boarding and deplaning regarding unaccompanied minors and passengers with special needs;